"The most painful thing is losing yourself in the process of loving someone too much, and forgetting that you are special too."

 Ending from love, not fear: The Hermit ends to escape pain.
 The Mature Lover ends because it's time—because staying would betray both people.

-Not confusing love with relationship: We can love someone without being in relationship with them.
-The heart's capacity is infinite; our time and energy are not.
+Separating love from relationship: We can love someone without being in relationship with them.
+The heart's capacity is infinite.
+Our time and energy are not.

 Timing: Not too early, abandoning at the first sign of difficulty.
 Not too late, staying out of fear or obligation.

-The boundless heart meets the bounded life.
+The heart has no edges, but life does.
 We cannot keep everyone.
 We cannot stay forever.
-Death reminds us all relationships end.
-The question is whether we end them consciously, with love, or let them die through neglect.
+Death reminds us that all relationships end.
+The only question is whether we end them honestly, with care, or let them rot from neglect.

-Endings are not the opposite of love—they are part of love's fullness.
+Endings are not the opposite of love.
+They are part of what love actually looks like over the course of a life.